Live Procurement Careers Contact

 Managing Director of Willmott Dixon’s central south office

-A new, cutting-edge Science, Technology, Engineering, and Mathematics (STEM) and Higher Education (HE) learning hub has been created for students in West Sussex.
+A new, cutting-edge Science, Technology, Engineering, and Mathematics (STEM) and Higher Education (HE) learning facility, featuring workshops, laboratories and a lecture theatre, has been created for students in West Sussex.

-Chichester College, part of the Chichester College Group, offers a wide range of further and higher education courses including A-Levels, T-Levels, vocational qualifications, apprenticeships and adult education.
+Chichester College, part of the Chichester College Group, offer a wide range of further and higher education courses including A-Levels, T-Levels, vocational qualifications, apprenticeships and adult education.

-Completed in August 2025, ready for the 2025/26 academic year, Willmott Dixon has delivered a new four-storey learning hub for the college through the SCAPE Construction framework.
-This multi-million-pound investment, delivered as part of a wider departmental improvement plan, provides a purpose-built facility where modern technology is central to teaching and learning.
+Completed in August 2025 ready for the 2025/26 academic year, Willmott Dixon has delivered a new four-storey learning hub for the college through the SCAPE Construction Framework.
+This multi-million-pound investment, delivered as part of a wider departmental improvement plan, brings together the college’s science, technology, engineering, maths and higher education facilities in a purpose-built facility where modern technology is central to teaching and learning.

 Requirements